Vyral/holly-brink-recruiting/_posts/2023-01-06-the-secret-to-becoming-a-local-real-estate-expert.md

 {% include pullquote.html %}

 If a property is vacant, typically they don't care when you go, but you still want to reach out and make that appointment or follow the showing instructions on the MLS.
-Get out there, go to other agents, open houses, introduce yourself–you always want to identify yourself as an agent.
+Get out to open houses and reach out to other agents and introduce yourself–you always want to identify yourself as an agent.
 This is one of the best ways to become an expert in your market.

 From here, **it’s time to focus on the details.** Make sure you've eaten at every restaurant in your local community so you can speak from experience.
 What was your favorite dish?
 Did you like it?
 Is it mainly Mexican?
 Is it Chinese?
 You want to be able to speak from experience about the little things in your area.